***Contains spoilers for Tickle His Fancy.

 Standing and shaking the man’s hand, he responded, “Hi, I’m Fancy’s fiancé, Brody Evans.”

 “I understand the wedding is this Saturday.
 Congratulations.”

 Fancy’s eyes fluttered open and focused on the newcomer.
 “Hi, Doctor.”

 “How’re you feeling?”
 He smiled as he leaned against the bed railing.

 “Well, that’s perfectly understandable.
 You’ve got a lot going on, and I have a feeling I’m going to add to it.”
 Brody and Fancy narrowed their eyes in confusion as the man’s smile grew bigger.
 “Since you didn’t tell me earlier, I’m going to assume you didn’t know you’re pregnant.”

 Brody’s jaw dropped as fast as his stomach did.
 His knees went weak, and he couldn’t stop himself from plopping down in the chair.
 While they hadn’t exactly been trying to get pregnant, they’d gotten rid of the condoms the night they’d gotten engaged months ago.
 Fancy had gotten pregnant with her first husband, but had lost the baby in the car accident that’d killed Patrick Maguire.
-Her GYN had been hopeful and nearly certain Fancy was still able to have children, but there’d always been a sliver of doubt in his fiancée’s mind.
+Her GYN had been hopeful and nearly certain Fancy was still able to have children, but there’d always been more than a sliver of doubt in his fiancée’s mind.
 Well, the question of whether she could or couldn’t was now answered.
 Holy shit.
 I’m going to be a father!